MCOM 210 Research Methods in Media Studies 3.0; 3 cr.

 MCOM 260 Senior Seminar in Media Studies 3.0; 3 cr.

-An undergraduate seminar on the role of Media in society.
+senior undergraduate seminar on the role of media in society.
 The

 MCOM 290 Special Topics Seminar 3.0; 3 cr.